DevCycleHQ/js-sdks/README.md

 - devcycle.min.js.LICENSE.txt
 ```

 Upload them all to S3.
+Ensure that their access controls allow public access.